-In Manufacturing the point of kitting is to protect the time of the highly skilled (and highly paid!) labor working the manufacturing line.
-You wouldn’t have your defensive line filling water bottles, right?
+In manufacturing the point of kitting is to protect the time of the highly skilled (and highly paid!) labor working the manufacturing line.
+You wouldn’t have your defensive line filling water bottles during the football game, right?
 Same goes for the manufacturing line – keep them focused on what they do best – manufacturing.

 Use entry level labor to sort, organize and if possible pre-assemble parts into kits, delivering them to the manufacturing point of use just in time.
 Do not ask your manufacturing line to search through inventory to locate the parts they need.
 This takes them away from the value added work they are paid to perform and lowers your overall productivity.

 In warehouse and distribution kitting is also known as “product bundling” and the goal is time savings.
 With the demand for faster delivery growing every day, the quicker you can pick, fill and ship orders the better.
 Upon receipt, un-packaging and grouping similar or like parts together and storing them into inventory as a kit saves retrieval time.

 Review your data to identify SKUs that are commonly shipped together.
 For instance, if you find that often when an order contains pretzels it contains beer (because who orders pretzels without beer, right?) evaluate if there is a time savings benefit to kit these items together prior to storage.